-C8 Entrance exams

-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in v admission decisions for first-time, first-year, degree-seeking applicants? ^

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.
+C8 Entrance exams Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission v decisions for first-time, first-year, degree-seeking applicants? ^ C8A If yes, place check marks in the appropriate boxes below to reflect your institution's polic ies for use in admissio n for Fall 2020.

-C8A ADMISSION
+ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT Х
+SAT or ACT Х

-C8A ACT only
+ACT only

-C8A SAT only
+SAT only

-C8A SAT and SAT Subject Tests or ACT
+SAT and SAT Subject Tests or ACT

-C8A SAT Subject Tests only Х
+SAT Subject Tests only х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+If your institution will make se of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardle of whether the writing score will be used in the admissions process):